italia/eudi-wallet-it-docs/docs/en/trust.rst

    * - [FR #21]
      - **Future-Proof Cryptography**: the system should employ a flexible cryptographic framework that can be updated in response to new threats or advancements in cryptographic research, ensuring long-term security and integrity of federation operations.
    * - [FR #23]
      - **Autonomous Registration Bodies**: the system must facilitate the integration of autonomous registration bodies that operate in compliance with federation rules.
-These bodies are tasked with evaluating and accrediting entities within the federation, according to the pre-established rules and their compliance that must be periodically asserted.
+These bodies are tasked with evaluating and registering entities within the federation, according to the pre-established rules and their compliance that must be periodically asserted.
    * - [FR #24]
      - **Compliance Evaluation for Federation Entity Candidates**: registration bodies must evaluate the compliance of candidate entities against federation standards before their registration in the federation.
    * - [FR #25]
-     - **Periodic Auditing of Registration Bodies and Entities**: implement mechanisms for the periodic auditing and monitoring of the compliance status of both registration bodies and their accredited entities.
+     - **Periodic Auditing of Registration Bodies and Entities**: implement mechanisms for the periodic auditing and monitoring of the compliance status of both registration bodies and their registered entities.
 This ensures ongoing adherence to federation standards and policies.
    * - [FR #26]
      - **Certification of Compliance for Personal Devices**: trusted bodies, in the form of federation entities, should issue certifications of compliance and provide signed proof of such compliance for the hardware of personal devices used within the federation.
 These certifications should be attested and periodically renewed to ensure the devices meet current security standards.
    * - [FR #27]